MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/oct/oct-2016-help-outlook-anywhere.md

 If you select **Configure Outlook Anywhere**, and then select **Connect to Exchange Mailbox using HTTP**, you can configure the following options:

 - **Use this URL to connect to the proxy server for Exchange** - Server name URL for the Outlook Anywhere proxy server.
-Do not enter http://or https:// as part of the name.
+Do not enter http:// or https:// as part of the name.
 The appropriate entry (http:// or https://) is included automatically in the box after you enter the name, based on the authentication settings you choose.

 - **Connect using SSL only** - Select this option to connect using Secured Sockets Layer only.
 If you want to support both server authentication and client authentication, select: